MedXProtocol/truffle-deploy-registry/README.md

 $ apply-registry
 ```

-By default, apply-registry will use the truffle artifact directory './build/contracts' and the network config directory './networks'.
-If you need to customize this see [apply-registry options](#apply-registry-options).
+**NOTE: By default, apply-registry will use the truffle artifact directory './build/contracts' and the network config directory './networks'.
+If you need to customize this see [apply-registry options](#customizing-apply-registry-using-options)**

 This will pull in all of the network configs and add *the most recent* address for each contract by name from each configuration.
 For example, if you have two configs: